SPARK (programming language): History

-The first version of SPARK (based on Ada 83) was produced at the University of Southampton (with UK Ministry of Defence sponsorship) by Bernard Carré and Trevor Jennings.
+The beginnings of the technology go back to 1987, based on work done at the University of Southampton.
+The first version of SPARK (based on Ada 83) was produced at the university, with UK Ministry of Defence sponsorship, by Bernard Carré and Trevor Jennings.
 The name SPARK was derived from SPADE Ada Kernel, in reference to the SPADE subset of the Pascal programming language.

 Subsequently the language was progressively extended and refined, first by Program Validation Limited and then by Praxis Critical Systems Limited.
-In 2004, Praxis Critical Systems Limited changed its name to Praxis High Integrity Systems Limited.
+In 2004, Praxis Critical Systems Limited changed its name to Praxis High Integrity Systems Limited, and work on SPARK continued.

 In January 2010, the company became Altran Praxis.

 In early 2009, Praxis formed a partnership with AdaCore, and released SPARK Pro under the terms of the GPL.
 This was followed in June 2009 by the SPARK GPL Edition 2009, aimed at the free and open-source software (FOSS) and academic communities.

-In June 2010, Altran-Praxis announced that the SPARK programming language would be used in the software of US Lunar project CubeSat, expected to be completed in 2015.

 In January 2013, Altran-Praxis changed its name to Altran, which in April 2021 became Capgemini Engineering (following Altran's merger with Capgemini).

 The first Pro release of SPARK 2014 was announced on April 30, 2014, and was quickly followed by the SPARK 2014 GPL edition, aimed at the FLOSS and academic communities.

 Industrial applications

+SPARK has been employed in a number of real-world industrial uses.
+Incorporating it as early in the design process as possible is seen as generally giving the most favorable result.

 Safety-related systems

-SPARK has been used in several high profile safety-critical systems, covering commercial aviation (Rolls-Royce Trent series jet engines, the ARINC ACAMS system, the Lockheed Martin C130J), military aviation (EuroFighter Typhoon, Harrier GR9, AerMacchi M346), air-traffic management (UK NATS iFACTS system), rail (numerous signalling applications), medical (the LifeFlow ventricular assist device), and space applications (the Vermont Technical College CubeSat project).
+SPARK has been used in several high-profile safety-critical systems, covering commercial aviation (the Ship/Helicopter Operational Limits Instrumentation System, Rolls-Royce Trent series jet engines, the ARINC ACAMS system, the Lockheed Martin C130J), military aviation (EuroFighter Typhoon, Harrier GR9, AerMacchi M346), air-traffic management (UK NATS iFACTS system), rail (numerous signalling applications), medical (the LifeFlow ventricular assist device), and space applications (the Vermont Technical College CubeSat project).

+In terms of the approval processes necessary for such systems, SPARK has been used to certify against the UK Defense standard (DEFSTAN) 00-55, as well as to the DO-178B Level A and ITSEC E6.